Parthyapps/Android-Important-Questions/README.md

 # ViewModel Use and Features

+- ViewModel class is designed to store and manage UI-related data in a lifecycle conscious way.It is the main component in the MVVM architecture.

+- ViewModel can be created with activity context or fragment context.When a ViewModel object is created, it is stored inside Activity OR FragmentManager.

 A ViewModel stores and manages UI-related data across configuration changes, ensuring lifecycle awareness and separation of concerns.
 Use ViewModel, onSaveInstanceState(), or android:configChanges in the manifest to handle configuration changes.